Need an EPC in Mile End?

 • Getting grant funding through the Energy Company Obligation Scheme (ECO)

-All the above illustrations refer to existing residential properties.
+All of the above illustrations refer to existing residential properties.
 If you have been requested by building control to provide an EPC in conjunction with recent building work, they are looking for what’s called a SAP EPC.
-This kind of EPC is called a SAP EPC and is required by building control to demonstrate compliance with building regulations for any recent construction work you might have undertaken.
-Should you require a SAP EPC, then CLICK HERE.
-If you’re not sure, simply phone us for further advice.
+This kind of EPC is produced in addition to SAP calculations to show that building work has met certain standards required by the building regulations.
+If you’re not sure, just phone us for further advice.

 How To Get One Done